-The recent disaster at the Equifax credit reporting agency in the United States, which holds personal and financial information on millions of people, including executives and business leaders, is a glaring example of the amount of cyber crime happening worldwide and the importance of data breach response.
+The recent disaster at the Equifax credit reporting agency in the United States, which holds personal and financial information on millions of people, including executives and business leaders, is a glaring example of the amount of cyber crime happening worldwide and the importance of

 Implementing a cybersecurity strategy that works is only effective if it identifies the types of data it’s meant to protect.
 We’ve outlined some of the most commonly targeted data below.

 Cyber attackers are targeting confidential staff and customer personal identification information to infiltrate an organization’s network.

 Types of personal identification information south by cyber criminals include login credentials, such as usernames and passwords.
 Gaining access to online platforms and systems are lucrative for cyber thieves because of its value on the black market.